vivianknee/vivianblog/_posts/2023-11-15-mini-project-ideation.md

 - Name is undecided but we decided to center our features around a common theme of art.
 - Plan is to utilize 4 different types of fibonacci and 4 different sorting types.
 - Sorts include bubble, insertion, selection, and merge.
+    - we will have some features have the option to choose the sort type since we don't want the project to have repetitive features but we want to use all sorting algorithms
+    - perhaps we will add a time box on each feature page showing the time of each sort based on the algorithm used

 ### Feature 1: Artwork Popularity